 Negative spaceNegative space is an area that is not being occupied by an object.
 It is an important design element to apply when pursuing minimalist ends.
 Properly implementing negative space will keep the room from feeling either too cluttered or too bare.

 PlantsSpending time in nature is linked to reducing negative feelings like stress while increasing positive ones.
-Bringing natural elements like plants into your zen room can be a great way to bring out those positive emotions.
+Bringing natural elements like plants into your meditation room can be a great way to bring out those positive emotions.

 - Strategists (INTJ, INTP, ENTJ, ENTP): If you have an analytical mindset and prefer working independently, then this could be you.
 Strategists tend to be introverts who value logic and order.
 They have high expectations and often pursue perfection.